jokrey/utility-algorithms-flutter/README.md

 Please refer to https://pub.dev/packages/flutter_webrtc

 If you host your own signaling server and which to use ssl, you need to have a certificate.
 If it is self signed, you need to add it.
+Please refer to github.com/jokrey/call1friend for a complete example